 6. Master Sommelier Diploma Exam

-The Master Sommelier Diploma Exam is considered the hardest wine certification test in the world.
+The Master Sommelier Diploma is considered one of the toughest professional qualifications in the world, demanding mastery of theory, tasting, and service.
 It tests expertise in wine regions, service, tasting, and identification, requiring candidates to memorize thousands of wines by taste, aroma, and origin.

 Pass Rate